Methodology · 8 min read · reviewed 2026-05-09

 What this costs us

 Editorial transparency is expensive.
-Every quarterly methodology refresh takes a content week.
-Every primary-source dependency adds operational risk: when a state land records publishes late, our metric goes Pending.
-Every miss in the public ledger is a small marketing wound.
+Every methodology refresh takes a content week.
+Every primary-source dependency adds operational risk: when a state land records publishes late, the affected metric needs a clean evidence state rather than a stale figure.

 The trade is structural.
 Editorial transparency compounds.
 A reader who audits one of our citations and finds it accurate is more likely to trust the next one.
 A reader who audits a "evidence-based" claim from elsewhere and finds it isn't, eventually walks away.
 Trust is the only research moat that compounds.